 Who decides what the data can be used for?

 - StatsNZ is responsible for reviewing and approving research projects.
 They ensure each project is for the public good, follows ethical guidelines, and uses data safely.
-The Growing Up in New Zealand team doesn’t make these decisions, but researchers may consult them for advice.
+Researchers may consult the Growing Up in New Zealand team for advice.

 Can I change my mind later?

 - Once your data is shared with StatsNZ and added to the IDI, it can’t be withdrawn because it’s been de-identified and linked with other datasets.
-But you will be asked again if you'd like to share data in the future, so you’ll have a choice each time whether you want to share new data with the study.
+But you will be asked again for any future data collection waves, so you’ll have a choice each time whether you want to share new data with the study.

 What if I choose not to share the data?